rancher/dashboard/docusaurus/docs/extensions/api/provisioning.md

 Below is outline for the functionality the class provides, for detail about the `IClusterProvisioner` interface see the inline documentation.

 The class provides a way to...
-1. show a card for the new cluster type to the user when selecting the type of cluster to provision
+1. show a card for the new cluster type for the user to choose when selecting a provider
 1. handle custom machine configs that haven't necessarily been provided by the usual node driver way
 1. hooks to extend/override the cluster save process.
 Either..
     - Override all of the cluster save process
     - Extend/Override parts of the cluster save process.
 This allows a lot of the boilerplate code to manage addons, member bindings, etc to run
       - run code before the cluster resource is saved
       - replace the code that saves the core cluster
       - run code after the cluster resource is saved
 1. show a custom label for the provider of the custom cluster
     - This is done by setting the `ui.rancher/provider` annotation in the cluster
+    - It's used in the UI whenever showing the cluster's provider
 1. show custom tabs on the Detail page of the custom cluster

 > To make API calls from the UI to a different domain see [here](../../code-base-works/machine-drivers.md#api-calls).
 For instance to fetch region or machine size information used to create a machine config